On arrival at the Maun International Airport, guests will be met and assisted for a scheduled transfer by light aircraft to Camp Okavango.

 This dynamic wilderness is a sweeping expanse of savannah brooded over by several rocky outcrops which guard a relic marsh and the dry channel that was once its lifeline.
 The Savute goes through wet and dry cycles, where wild dog hunt in the dry river channel and crocodiles swam only 20 years ago.

-Overnight at Savute Safari Lodge – Breakfast, lunch and dinner
+Overnight at Chobe Game Lodge – Breakfast, lunch and dinner

 After a final morning activity, guests will depart the camp for Kasane Airport.
 Here they will board a light aircraft for a scheduled transfer to Maun Airport where they will continue with onward travel arrangements.